PRK, LASeK, & Epi-LASIK

 PRK (Photorefractive Keratectomy) is a refractive surgery that reshapes the cornea with a laser so the light entering the eye is focused on the retina to produce clear images.

-During PRK, the cornea’s outer layer (called the epithelial layer) is removed entirely to expose the area, whereas in LASIK, a thin, hinged flap is created in the cornea.
+During PRK surgery, the cornea’s outer layer (called the epithelial layer) is removed entirely to expose the area, whereas in LASIK, a thin, hinged flap is created in the cornea.
 For both PRK and LASIK, the excimer laser is used to sculpt the cornea and correct the refractive error.

-The procedure time is usually about ten minutes per eye and typically results in 20/20 vision.
-Recovery time can vary from several days to several weeks.
+The PRK surgery time is usually about ten minutes per eye and typically results in 20/20 vision.
+PRK recovery time can vary from several days to several weeks.

 LASEK (Laser Epithelial Keratomileusis) is a variation of PRK.
 Rather than removing the entire epithelial layer of the cornea, this method involves lifting the epithelial layer using a surgical instrument called a trephine and preserving it while the excimer laser reshapes the exposed cornea.
 At the end of the procedure, the layer is replaced on the cornea.